Rising Stars: Real Estate And Construction

 Work highlights

-• Advising Auckland Transport and Auckland Council on the City Rail Link (CRL) project, being New Zealand’s largest infrastructure project with a projected completion cost of NZ$4.4bn.
+• Provides ongoing advice to Auckland Transport and Auckland Council on the City Rail Link project, being New Zealand’s largest infrastructure project.

 Chapman Tripp